sparkyfen/steamFriendsMeter/README.md

 SteamFriendsMeter
 ================

-API service for Steam data to Rainmeter
+API service for Steam data to [Rainmeter](http://rainmeter.net) Data is returned in XML because it's easier to parse in RainMeter

 Author
 ------